Skip to content

 Automatic protocol fallback

 If an HTTPS URL fails due to authentication, skilltap automatically retries with SSH (and vice versa).
-The URL that works is saved to installed.json so future updates use it directly.
+The URL that works is saved to state.json so future updates use it directly.

 GitHub shorthand